Fineshawray/EventPillars/README.md

 # EventPillars
 The code for paper "EventPillars: Pillar-based Efficient Representations for Event Data" in AAAI2025.
+(Coming soon.)